 - Other things you need for your trip

-first of all, pack your sleeping bag in the compression sack and place it on the very bottom of the bag.
+First of all, pack your sleeping bag in the compression sack and place it on the very bottom of the bag.
 Now take all your loose clothes or the extra layers of clothing and place them on the sides and edges as you won’t be needing them on a regular basis.

 Items From The Middle of the Pack

 Heavyweight things should be kept in the center part of your pack.
-You can relieve needless tension on your back by placing heavy items in the center and as near to your back as possible.
+You can relieve needless tension on your back by placing heavy items in the center and as near your back as possible.
 It also prevents things from shifting and causing you to bear an inconvenient and unequal load.

 The Items May Include

 - Food, which is apparently the heaviest thing in your backpack apart from water

 - Camping mug

 - Camping shoes, if not enough space is left in the bag, can be strapped on the outside of the bag.
 So, must use a backpack with a shoe compartment.